BladeScraper-Designs/Ethos_BattSelector/scripts/BattSelector/README.md

 # BattSelector
 Battery selection and alerts widget for FrSky Ethos.
 Requires Ethos Version 1.5.10 or higher.<br>
-Perfect for flying multiple size batteries on a single model, or multiple aircraft on a single model file.
+Perfect for flying multiple size batteries on a single model, or multiple aircraft on a single model file.<br>
+Or Both.

 ## Features
   - On-Screen Widget-Based Battery Selection - No need to navigate menus to set flight battery<br>